Tatum’s layup at buzzer gives Celtics 115-114 win over Nets - NewsBreak

 Tatum’s layup at buzzer gives Celtics 115-114 win over Nets

-Tatum made a layup at the buzzer on a pass from Marcus Smart to give Boston a dramatic 115-114 victory over the Brooklyn Nets on Sunday in Game 1 of their first-round playoff series.
+BOSTON — Jayson Tatum made a layup at the buzzer on a pass from Marcus Smart to give the Boston Celtics a dramatic 115-114 victory over the Brooklyn Nets in the Game 1 of their first-round playoff series on Sunday.

-“When he took that dribble we just kind of made eye contact.
-He made a great pass,” Tatum said.
-“It doesn’t get any better than that.
-A buzzer-beater in a playoff game at home.”

-Tatum scored 31 points, the last two on the first buzzer-beater of his career.
-It was Boston’s first in the postseason since Paul Pierce in 2010 against the Heat.

-“I think that’s kind of a microcosm for our season, guys moving the ball being unselfish,” coach Ime Udoka said.

-Brown added 23 points for the Celtics, who host Game 2 on Wednesday.
-Horford had 20 points and 15 rebounds, and Smart finished with 20 points, including four 3-pointers.
+Brown added 23 points.
+Al Horford had 20 points and 15 rebounds, and Smart finished with 20 points, including four 3-pointers.

 Durant added 23 points but shot just 9 of 24.